jarryd999/storage-pressure-event/README.md

    agent may choose to dispatch at most one storage pressure event per listener per day.

+5. De-bounce state need not be persisted across browser sessions and can live exclusively in memory.

+6. Most implementations of Incognito Mode tend to be RAM-backed.
+In this case, the event should not be dispatched as it does not make sense to dispatch an event related to disk availability.

 We chose not to turn any of the recommendations above into normative specification text, in order to allow implementations to experiment with dispatch logic, and eventually adopt the best practices that emerge into the